 If you’ve made specific plans, like hotel and dinner reservations, or you need detailed directions for something, be sure to save it all in one easy-to-access location, like a smartphone app.
 I like to use the Kayak Trips app.
 You can share those plans with someone else, too, in case you get stranded somewhere.

 We like to hop around when we’re on vacation, which leads to increased transit times.
 Make sure you book early morning or late night journeys to avoid spending your entire day in the airport or train terminal.
 There’s nothing worse than losing a whole day in transit.

 You do need some form of car insurance when renting a car, but it doesn’t have to be the exorbitantly expensive insurance given by the rental company.
 Credit card coverage and even your own home car insurance can often cover you.
 Just be sure to read the fine print and learn the details before you leave home.
-The coverage varies by country.
-Rent a car from $11.95 a day at CarRentals.com!
+Coverage varies by country.

 Have you noticed that more rental car companies are not doing a pre-check of the vehicle before you drive away?
 Don’t let that get you in hot water.
 Take pictures and note all damage to the car before you take it.
-If there is damage caused while you had the car, you’ll already know what to do because you read our guide on rental car mistakes to avoid, so you won’t be wrongly charged.
+This will keep you from being charged for damage you didn’t cause.

 We all do it.
 It’s hard not to when you’ve spent tons of hard-earned money and a week or two of your saved-up vacation time on this once-in-a-lifetime trip, but you really need to set a reasonable bar for your expectations.
 Nothing is as perfect as it seems in a brochure or online enticement.